victorsolomon/showroom-app/README.md

 #FFMPEG Settings to create an iPhone ready video

 I forked [JSMPEG](https://github.com/phoboslab/jsmpeg) and integrated [BuffAudio.js](https://github.com/eipark/buffaudio) into it in order to sync MPEG videos and their appropriate MP3 file.
 This allowed us to bypass the typical Quicktime behavior of iPhone video.
+The subsequent quality is not perfect, but it's what worked for the time being.
+Using something like [Ogv.js](https://github.com/brion/ogv.js/) could help make the video better quality (and also eliminate the need of creating an audio file/using the jsmpeg/buffaudio cocktail).

 When running the below commands, simply remember to change the third argument to your video folder path.
 The final argument is the output name of the file.